azu/busterjs-kumite/readme.md

 Code Repository of [The little book of Buster.JS](https://github.com/azu/busterjs_ebook "The little book of Buster.JS") .

-A lot of [Buster.JS](http://busterjs.org/ "Buster.JS")'s example code.
+A lot of example code for [Buster.JS](http://busterjs.org/ "Buster.JS").